garden-io/garden/docs/guides/configuration-files.md

 If you specify a list with `include`, only those patterns are included.
 If you then specify one or more `exclude` patterns, those are filtered out of the ones matched by `include`.
 If you _only_ specify `exclude`, those patterns will be filtered out of all paths in the project directory.

+The `modules.exclude` field is also used to limit the number of files and directories Garden watches for changes while running.
+Use that if you have a large number of files/directories in your project that you do not need to watch, or if you are seeing excessive CPU/RAM usage.

 #### Module include/exclude

 By default, all files in the same directory as a module configuration file are included as source files for that module.
 Sometimes you need more granular control over the context, not least if you have multiple modules in the same directory.